benmvp/slides/2017/nodevember/why-react.md

 _click through code highlights_

 - Contrast this with the React code
-- Used ES.next to keep my example as concise as possible
+- Simplest example of reactivity in React
 - Explanation of code...
 - It's the handler that does the logic of incrementing the value; separation of concerns!
 - And since `value` is already in `state` we don't have to get it from the DOM